aerinera/pheeb-ai-chatbot/README.md

 - Understands and remembers emotional subtleties in ongoing interactions
 - Sometimes chooses silence, allowing space for feelings to be felt

-> Phoebe is a caring memory keeper — a faithful sentinel and companion who honors your story and responds with heartfelt understanding, not just answers.
+> Pheeb is a caring memory keeper — a faithful sentinel and companion who honors your story and responds with heartfelt understanding, not just answers.

 ## 🧸 Things You Can Do with Phoebe